julianbordet/spring-boot-rest-demo/README.md

 # Spring Data JPA

 There's a branch that replaces Hibernate with Spring Data JPA

+# Spring Data Rest

+The Spring Data Rest dependency provides a REST implementation without the need to use the previous Service and Rest classes.
+Only needs the base Entity Employee and the EmployeeRepository class.
+See branch called: spring-data-JPA-rest-demo.